fredmutisya/batch_processing_pipeline_apachespark_iubh/README.md

 - **Hadoop:** The Hadoop services are now available within the `hadoop_container`.

 For the management of the hadoop distributed file system, hive and apache spark, Apache Ambari can be used to manage the system.
+For deep learning Tensorflow and Keras can be utilized.

 # Batch processing pipeline